Cancellation Meadows: a Generic Basis Theorem and Some Applications: Conclusions

-We end the paper with some general remarks and questions.
 In~\cite{BT95} it is shown that computable algebras can be specified by means of a complete term rewrite system, provided auxiliary functions can be used.
 Useful candidates for auxiliary operators in the case of rational numbers can be found in Moss~\cite{MOSS} and Calkin and Wilf~\cite{CW}.
-In~\cite{BT07} the existence of an equational specification of $Q_0$ which is confluent and terminating as a rewrite system has been formulated as an open question.
+In~\cite{BT07} the existence of an equational specification of $\mathbb{Q}_0$ which is confluent and terminating as a rewrite system has been formulated as an open question.
 To that question we now add the corresponding question in the presence of the sign operator.
-We add that to the best of our knowledge the corresponding and probably simpler question which arises if only positive rationals are considered and zero as well as subtraction are omitted (thus validating the equation $x \cdot x^{-1}=1$) is currently undecided as well.